Queenstown's hand-coding web studio.

 Doing business in Queenstown

 Queenstown is one of the most economically unusual places to operate a business in New Zealand.
-A resident population of around 28,000 supports a tourism economy that pre-pandemic handled over three million visitor nights a year and is back at or above those levels.
-That mismatch — small permanent market, vast transient one — shapes everything: commercial rents in the CBD that rival downtown Auckland, a labour market that depends on seasonal migration, accommodation operators charging Aspen-level rates in peak season, and an entire category of businesses (adventure, weddings, luxury experience) that exist nowhere else in the country at this density.
+The Queenstown-Lakes District has a resident population of around 52,000, with the Queenstown urban area itself sitting under 30,000.
+That entire permanent base supports a tourism economy that pre-pandemic handled over three million visitor nights a year and is back at or above those levels.
+The mismatch between a modest permanent market and a vast transient one shapes everything: commercial rents in the CBD that rival downtown Auckland, a labour market that depends on seasonal migration, accommodation operators charging Aspen-level rates in peak season, and an entire category of businesses (adventure, weddings, luxury experience) that exist nowhere else in the country at this density.
 Wānaka, Arrowtown, the Gibbston Valley and Cromwell extend the same economic logic across Central Otago.

 That reality translates directly into web design demands.
-Almost every customer your site is talking to is not local — they're researching from Sydney, Singapore, Los Angeles, London or Melbourne, on a phone, often during the working day in a timezone twelve hours away.
+Almost every customer your site is talking to is not local: they're researching from Sydney, Singapore, Los Angeles, London or Melbourne, on a phone, often during the working day in a timezone twelve hours away.
 They're comparison-shopping across destinations, not just operators.
-The website is doing the work a brochure, a sales rep and a local recommendation used to do — all at once, in under three seconds before they swipe to the next tab.
+The website is doing the work a brochure, a sales rep and a local recommendation used to do.
+It has to do all of it in under three seconds before they swipe to the next tab.
 We build every Queenstown site for that visitor reality: mobile-first Largest Contentful Paint under 2.5 seconds, image strategies that hold at 4K without killing 4G performance, direct-booking integration that wins the conversion before Booking.com, Viator or Klook take their cut, and content depth that earns the trust of someone spending $1,500 on a single day's experience sight-unseen.
-That's the bar Queenstown businesses are competing at — and template sites with stock-photo banners and contact forms do not clear it.
+That's the bar Queenstown businesses are competing at.
+Template sites with stock-photo banners and contact forms do not clear it.

 Queenstown SEO, done properly